kyphan38/web/assets/docs/how to/implement-tomcat.md

 ## Install Tomcat

-Update your system
+Update the system

 ```bash
 sudo apt update && sudo apt upgrade -y
 ```

 Install Java because Tomcat requires it.
-If there is no Java currently on your server, use the following command to install OpenJDK
+If there is no Java currently on the server, use the following command to install OpenJDK

 ```bash
 sudo apt install default-jdk -y